ciandt-d1/cvtool-images-client/docs/ImageApi.md

-Adds an image signature to the database.
+Adds an image to the database.

 ### Example
 ```python